Related Links

 Preamble

-Western’s Manual of Administrative Policies and Procedures (MAPP)1 7.8 Signing Authorities for Research Grants, Contracts and Agreements designates the Office of the Vice-President (Research) (VPR) as Western’s institutional signatory with the authority to sign and endorse grant applications (including reapplications), contracts, agreements and related documents on behalf of the university arising from–or related to–scholarly, research and research-oriented activities.
-The VPR exercises this signing authority through the oversight of Western Research - Office of Research Services.
+Western’s Manual of Administrative Policies and Procedures (MAPP) 7.8 Signing Authorities for Research Documents designates the Office of the Vice-President (Research) (VPR) as Western’s institutional signatory with the authority to sign and endorse grant applications (including reapplications), contracts, agreements and related documents on behalf of the university arising from – or related to – scholarly, research, creative and research-oriented activities.
+The VPR exercises this signing authority through the oversight of Western Research – Office of Research Services.

 Western Research must review all research-related applications, agreements and contracts prior to recommending them for institutional signature and submission.
 This includes the following circumstances:

-• Any applications that can be submitted directly to the sponsor electronically (by the applicant)
+- Any applications than can be submitted directly to the sponsor electronically (by the applicant);

 Notify your faculty research office and rolahelp@uwo.ca with a funding opportunity link.
 Please provide the URL or downloaded guidelines for any upcoming opportunities you do not already see listed on the ROLA Funding Opportunities page.
-Western Research will establish the opportunity in Western’s grants management system, ROLA2, so a ROLA proposal can be submitted.
+Western Research will establish the opportunity in Western’s grants management system, ROLA (Research On-line Administration – Western’s corporate research administration database), so a ROLA proposal can be submitted.

-All applications and research funding opportunities regardless of signature requirements must3 be accompanied by a corresponding ROLA proposal.
+All applications and research funding opportunities regardless of signature requirements must1 be accompanied by a corresponding ROLA proposal.
 The ROLA proposal captures internal Western approvals (i.e., “electronic signatures”) at the department, faculty and institutional levels.
-A ROLA proposal confirms–among other details–your eligibility to conduct independent research, your administering unit information, budget and overhead allocation, matching/partner contributions and certification requirements at the time of application submission (see section E below regarding human ethics, animal use and biosafety).
+A ROLA proposal confirms – among other details – your eligibility to conduct independent research, your administering unit information, budget and overhead allocation, matching/partner contributions and certification requirements (see Human Subjects, Animal Safety and Biohazards, below) at the time of application submission.

 You will be able to log into the ROLA system at any time to view your historic record of application submissions.